Mohamed-Nasser620/Vehicle_Control_System/README.md

 iii.
 Vehicle Speed.
 iv.
 Room Temperature.
 v.
 Engine Temperature Controller State. vi.
+Engine Temperature.
-Engine Temperature.8.
-If chose in menu of requirement 5 to “Turn off the engine”, the menu of requirement 1 must be displayed.
+### 8. If chose in menu of requirement 5 to “Turn off the engine”, the menu of requirement 1 must be displayed.
-## 9. Create #define WITH_ENGINE_TEMP_CONTROLLER
+### 9. Create #define WITH_ENGINE_TEMP_CONTROLLER
 If this #define is 1 then compile/run the code lines that are related to the “Engine Temperature Controller Else do not compile/run.
 (Code that implements 5-d, 7-c, 7-d-ii, 7-e-v and 7-e-vi)